SergeyPetrachkov/PracticalSwiftConcurrencyArticle/README.md

 A Task always has an isolation domain.
 They can be isolated to an actor instance, a global actor, or could be non-isolated.
 This isolation can be established manually, but can also be inherited automatically based on context.
 Task isolation, just like all other Swift code, determines what mutable state is accessible.
 Tasks can run both synchronous and asynchronous code.
 Regardless of the structure and how many tasks are involved, functions in the same isolation domain cannot run concurrently with each other.
 There will only ever be one task running synchronous code for any given isolation domain.

+Going through isolation domains can only be done _via awaiting_.
+We'll talk about it in a bit.

 **Isolation domains can be inherited and inferred.**

 So, if you open UIKit, you'll see that everything UI-related is isolated to the MainActor.
 All your UIView, UIViewController, UIWindow, etc. So, if you inherit from any of that type, you'll inherit the MainActor isolation.